-C. Required cour rses in Theatre: Credits THE 110 THE 210 THE 211-212- 213-214 Introduction to Theatre Theatre Service Theatre Production 3 4 1-1-1-1 Students are requ uired to participate (in an acting, directing, or technical position) in stage productions for a maximum of 4 credits. n a mini- D. Cross-over Sp beech and Theatre courses.
-Two of the following courses are requ uired: Credits THE 220 COM 227 THE 325 Stage Movement Voice and Diction Readers Theatre 3 3 3 E. Performance of courses in Speech.
-Credits Two of the follow COM 221 COM 223 COM 401 ing courses are required: Oral Interpretation Conference Techniques Argumentation and Debate 3 3 3 F. History and criticism courses.
-Credits Two of the follow THE 315 COM 403 THE 413 ing courses are required: Caribbean Theatre Rhetorical Criticism Theatre Criticism 3 3 3 G. Theatre perfor mance courses.
-Credits The following cou THE 312 THE 323 urses are required: Directing Stage Production Basic Acting 3 3 H. Technical and design Courses.
-Credits Any one of the fo THE 412 THE 415 ollowing Credits courses is required: Design and Stage Lighting Theatre Management 3 I. Required cours ses in other areas: Credits ENG 343 COM 110 Major Credits Electives Language Theory Introduction to Communication 3 3 68-70 +9 on (fulfilled in major credits) 64-70 Credits HUM 497-498 courses are required: Senior Humanities Seminar 1-1 1.5141 101 400 Collier Flatharition Collinia
+E. Performance courses in Speech.
+Credits Two of the follow COM 221 COM 223 COM 401 ring courses are required: Oral Interpretation Conference Techniques Argumentation and Debate 3 3 3 F. History and cri iticism courses.
+Credits Two of the follow THE 315 COM 403 THE 413 ring courses are required: Caribbean Theatre Rhetorical Criticism Theatre Criticism 3 3 3 G. Theatre perform rmance courses.
+Credits The following cor THE 312 THE 323 urses are required: Directing Stage Production Basic Acting 3 H. Technical and design Courses.
+Credits Any one of the following Credits courses is required: THE 412 Design and Stage Lighting THE 415 Theatre Management 3 I. Required courses in other areas: Credits ENG 343 COM 110 Major Credits Electives Language Theory Introduction to Communication 3 3 68-70 +9 General Education (fulfilled in major credits) 64-70 J. The following courses are required: Credits HUM 497-498 Senior Humanities Seminar 1-1